OPTIMUM-BP: Blood pressure self-monitoring for managing hypertension during pregnancy

 Currently women who are at higher risk for developing blood pressure problems during pregnancy are monitored with more frequent antenatal clinic visits.
 But women can rapidly develop severe disease between these visits, and clinical teams only have the few intermittent clinic readings to make decisions about how best to treat any raised blood pressure.

 Women self-monitoring their blood pressure at home may be able to detect rising blood pressure sooner leading to earlier diagnosis and treatment helping prevent any complications.
 Clinicians will be able to use the home blood pressure readings taken by these women to make more informed treatment decisions

-Pregnant women with high blood pressure will be recruited during their pregnancy and will be randomly assigned to one of two groups.
-One group will self-monitor their blood pressure at home in addition to usual antenatal care and the other group will continue with usual antenatal care.
-The self-monitoring group will record their home blood pressures throughout their pregnancy, which the clinical teams will use when making decisions around treatment.
-The usual care group will continue to have their blood pressure monitored in clinic with clinical teams using these clinic readings to make treatment decisions.
+Pregnant women with high blood pressure were recruited during their pregnancy and were randomly assigned to one of two groups.
+One group self-monitored their blood pressure at home in addition to usual antenatal care and the other group continued with usual antenatal care.
+The self-monitoring group recorded their home blood pressures throughout their pregnancy, which the clinical teams will used when making decisions around treatment.
+The usual care group continued to have their blood pressure monitored in clinic with clinical teams using these clinic readings to make treatment decisions.

-The study will compare the two groups of women for their blood pressure control during pregnancy in addition to looking at other mother and baby outcomes and effects on the health system.
+The study compared the two groups of women for their blood pressure control during pregnancy in addition to looking at other mother and baby outcomes and effects on the health system.

-Antenatal clinics will be observed to understand more about how the home blood pressure readings are used to make treatment decisions and women and their clinical teams will be interviewed to explore their experiences of using blood pressure self-monitoring.
+Antenatal clinics were observed to understand more about how the home blood pressure readings are used to make treatment decisions and women and their clinical teams were interviewed to explore their experiences of using blood pressure self-monitoring.

 How this could benefit patients: